Spray Foam Roofing

 Spray Polyurethane Foam Roofing Systems

--What are the benefits of using a spray foam roofing system?
+What are the benefits of using a spray foam roofing system?

--What is SPF roofing?
+What is SPF roofing?

 SPF is water resistant but must be covered by an elastomeric coating to protect from UV rays.
 SPF roofing systems can last many years with proper maintenance and recoating every 10 to 15 years.
 Roofs should be inspected twice per year for damage from large hail or other mechanical damage.

--What is done to determine if SPF can be applied to existing roofing and what kind of roofs can be foamed or coated?
+What is done to determine if SPF can be applied to existing roofing and what kind of roofs can be foamed or coated?

--Will wind damage an SPF roof?
+Will wind damage an SPF roof?

-Another benefit of spray foam roofing is there are no fasteners, as it adheres directly to the roof, roof fasteners can, in a conventional roofing system, cause up to 30% heat loss from a structure due to thermal bridging.
+Another benefit of spray foam roofing is there are no fasteners.
+It adheres directly to the roof.
+Roof fasteners can, in a conventional roofing system, cause up to 30% heat loss from a structure due to thermal bridging.

--Warranties for Spray foam Roofing systems.
+Warranties for Spray Foam Roofing Systems

-The topcoat that goes over the spray foam on your roof is what seals it all up, the topcoat is applied over the sprayfoam to protect it from the UV rays and prevent any possible leaks from occurring.
+The topcoat that goes over the spray foam on your roof is what seals it all up.
+The topcoat is applied over the sprayfoam to protect it from the UV rays and prevent any possible leaks from occurring.
 The different types of Topcoats include: an acrylic coating, a silicone coating, or polyurea.